mdn/curriculum/curriculum/3-extensions/1-css-transforms-and-animation.md

 # Extension 1 CSS transforms and animation

+Animations are a vital part of a good user experience.
+Subtle usage can make page designs more interesting and appealing, and also enhance usability and perceived performance.

 Learning outcomes:

-- Understand why transforms and animation are needed — subtle usage can make page designs more interesting and appealing, and also enhance usability
+- Understand why CSS transforms and animation are needed

 - A caveat — overuse can negatively affect usability and accessibility